Nuxt 3 integration

 Inside of bundling with optimization

-When you have finished the setup, let’s run npm run dev
+Once finished with the setup, run npm run dev

 to check it out!